aeheathc/redundinator/README.md

 - Support specifying multiple hostnames/IPs for one source as fallbacks, for example, when a client might be connected with any one of multiple network interfaces
 - Finish setting up client2 and client3 in Docker config for testing
 - Add support for sftp upload of exports
+- Send some issues upstream to dropbox_sdk:
-- In dropbox_sdk when it checks if a file already exists, and finds that it doesn't (which is good) it gets a 409 back from the API and logs this as an error.
+  - When it checks if a file already exists, and finds that it doesn't (which is good) it gets a 409 back from the API and logs this as an error.
 The operation is successful so this seems like a spurious error.
+  - Ask for PkceCode.code to be made pub so we don't have to use unsafe rust just to serialize it